 Guess who got more kills.

 I learned the lesson eventually.
 It pays to be prepared in life.
 In hunting, doubly so.
-As a bowhunter, there are specific things you should make sure to do before you head out, and there are specific things you should make sure to pack.
+As a bowhunter, there are specific things you should make sure to do before you head out, and there are specific things you should make sure to have in your hunting pack before deer season begins.

 Make sure you’ve got your license and deer tags stored somewhere with your gear or just in your wallet.
 Double check before you leave in the morning.
-You don’t want to be caught by the ranger just before you score your big buck.
+You don’t want to be caught by the ranger just before you score your trophy buck.
+Before starting your deer hunt, make sure that you are still familiar with your state’s hunting laws.

 If you’re hunting on public land, this isn’t a problem, but if you’re going to a ranch or private property, make sure you have the owner’s permission.
-Unless it’s a close friend of yours, it can even be a good idea to get this permission in writing and carry it with you, especially if you’re taking a firearm.
+Unless it’s owned by one of your hunting buddies, it can even be a good idea to get this permission in writing and carry it with you, especially if you’re taking a firearm.

 Check your batteries